Skip to main content

 Dropdown with Datasource types

 Once you have selected a type, more fields will show up.
 To connect to a SQL Datasource, you’ll typically need a JDBC URL, a user, and a password.
-To connect to our public research database, these are the values you need to enter:
+To connect to our public research database, you need to enter the following values:

 PQ_create-datasource2.jpg